HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 | username | internalHermesUserID |
 | password |         token        |

-VerneMQ ACLs are store in a MongoDB Collection named `vmq_auth_acl` with the following schema :
+VerneMQ ACLs are stored in a MongoDB Collection named `vmq_auth_acl` with the following schema :

 ```json
 {